heatherlii/heatherlii.github.io/contextual_help.md

 <span class="image fit"><img src="{% link assets/images/table iterations.png %}" alt="" /></span>

 <h2>Tip Card Iterations</h2>
 <p>For the tip cards, we thought of creating cards that are similar to Post-it notes, hence the bright yellow and blue colours.
-Most of my exploration concerned the size and placement of the tip icon as well as different shades of yellow and blue.</p>
+Most of my exploration concerned the size and placement of the tip icon as well as different shades and levels of opacity of yellow and blue.</p>
 <span class="image fit"><img src="{% link assets/images/tips.png %}" alt="" /></span>

 <h2>Dark Mode Exploration</h2>